-For course placement and credit by examination, the University uses the University of Wisconsin College-Level Placement Test in French; the SAT Subject Test in German with Listening plus UT Austin supplemental items; the SAT Subject Test in Korean with Listening plus UT Austin supplemental essay; and UT Austin Tests for Credit in Chinese, Hindi, Japanese, Latin, Russian, and Spanish.
-Information about the language tests and in some cases, sample questions, are available at the TES website (http://www.ctl.utexas.edu/programs-and-services/student-testing-services) and from the TES office.
+For course placement and credit by examination, the University uses the University of Wisconsin College-Level Placement Test in French; the College-Level Examination Program (CLEP) Test in German Language: Levels 1 and 2; and The University of Texas at Austin tests for credit in Chinese, Hindi, Japanese, Korean, Latin, Russian, and Spanish.
+Information about the language tests and in some cases, sample questions, are available at the TES website (https://testingservices.utexas.edu) and from the TES office.